tsitsiflora/cyber_threat_intelligence/README.md

 5. Peer to peer

-- to bundle it u, the system must be a peer to peer network.
+- to bundle it up, the system must be a peer to peer network.
 It must allow it's users to get updates being shared in real time

+Yep!
+I'm just as confused as you are.